ChainSafe/game-docs-v2/docs/v2.6/15_ramp.md

 Ramp is a quick and easy way to purchase crypto with Fiat currency if your country supports it.

+1. You can import our Ramp sample scene by navigating to Window → Package Manager.
+2. Add a new package by name by pressing + and adding via git url and entering `https://github.com/ChainSafe/web3.unity.git?path=/Packages/io.chainsafe.web3-unity.ramp`
+3. Once the package is installed, click on the Samples tab.
+Import the samples.
+4. Once imported, you can find the scene by navigating to Samples → web3.unity SDK → 2.6 → Web3.Unity Samples → Scenes → SampleLogin - Ramp.
+5. Click on the Login Logic - Ramp object and in the inspector, modify the Scene To Load to your preferred scene.
+6. Add the Ramp scene and your scene to the build settings, and you’re done.

 ## Why would you choose this over an exchange?

 Utilizing ramp will ease the onboarding process for your users as many exchanges have a lengthy sign up process before anyone can purchase native tokens, which are needed for gas or even to purchase custom tokens.
 Instead of having to walk your users through this process, you can simply point your users at this service and get them into your game sooner.